Code of Conduct

 Therefore, every associate must:

 The associate should refer such ethical questions and concerns to his/her immediate leader for resolution.
-If for any reason the associate chooses not to do so, the matter may be referred to his/her director, Human Resources representative, Chief Human Resource Officer, VP - Internal Audit, or the CEO of U.S. Cellular or the Audit Committee* of the U.S. Cellular Board of Directors.
+If for any reason the associate chooses not to do so, the matter may be referred to his/her director, Human Resources representative, EVP and Chief Human Resources Officer, VP - Internal Audit, or the CEO of U.S. Cellular or the Audit Committee* of the U.S. Cellular Board of Directors.
 No waiver of any provision of the Code may be authorized by anyone unless such waiver is made in writing by one of the officers listed in the previous sentence (or as otherwise expressly provided in the Code) and is immediately copied to the Audit Committee of the U. S. Cellular Board of Directors.
 No waiver of the “Accounting, Internal Accounting Controls and Auditing Matters” section of this Code may be authorized by anyone except the Board of Directors, acting as group.
-Associates may also report concerns or questions concerning possible violations of the Code to the Company’s Ethics Line at 877-231-0869.
+Associates may also report concerns or questions concerning possible violations of the Code to the Company’s Ethics Line at 877-231-0869 or to the website located at uscellularalertline.com.
 Such reports may be made anonymously, but should contain sufficient information to allow the Company to take appropriate action.

 Company management is committed to administering the Code fairly, objectively and conscientiously.
 The identity of associates about whom or against whom an alleged violation of the Code has been made will remain confidential unless or until it has been determined that a violation has occurred that requires disciplinary action.
 At such time, the information will only be released on a “need-to-know” basis.